dask/dask/docs/source/array-gufunc.rst

 and core dimensions.
 To accomplish this, a `signature <https://docs.scipy.org/doc/numpy/reference/c-api.generalized-ufuncs.html#details-of-signature>`_ is specified for numpy generalized ufuncs.

-`dask <https://dask.pydata.org/>`_ integrates interoperability with numpy's generalized ufuncs by adhering to respective `ufunc protocol <https://docs.scipy.org/doc/numpy/reference/arrays.classes.html#numpy.class.__array_ufunc__>`_, as well as provides a wrapped to make a Python function a generalized ufunc.
+`dask <https://dask.pydata.org/>`_ integrates interoperability with numpy's generalized ufuncs by adhering to respective `ufunc protocol <https://docs.scipy.org/doc/numpy/reference/arrays.classes.html#numpy.class.__array_ufunc__>`_, as well as provides a wrapper to make a Python function a generalized ufunc.

 Usage